 In the companies of today, employees rarely only report to one manager in the company.
 Many roles require collaborating with different managers and other departments, so there’s no reason why the performance review can’t be a collaborative project either.
 Team members and other managers who have worked with the individual can and should be called to help weigh in on their progress to make the process a fairer one.

 5. Keeping it positive

-Instead of just telling employees that their performance is lacking, areas for growth should be highlighted, and training, guidance and mentorship should be offered.
+Instead of just telling employees that their performance is lacking, areas for growth should be highlighted, whilst staff training, guidance and mentorship should be offered.
 Employees can then look forward to a chance to move up in their career, supported by the company.

 6. Change the scene